Huffon/sentence-similarity/README.md

 <br/>

 ## Examples
-- In the following section, you can see various use-case of `sentence-similarity`.
+- In the following section, you can the result of `sentence-similarity`.
 - As you guys know, there is a no silver-bullet which can calculate perfect similarity between sentences.
 You should conduct various experiments with your dataset.
     - _**Caution**_: TS-SS score might not fit with short-sentence similarity task, since this method originally devised to calculate the similarity between documents.
 - Result: